 - Easy to install as it’s not dependent on libraries.

-- You can edit the files using the favorite editor.
+- You can edit the files using your favorite editor.

 This software is a classy alarm and calendar program.
-It is basically a Linux calendar app, but you can run the app under Windows, assembling it with the “Cygwin tools.”
-You can even run it under Mac OS X simply moving to FreeBSD that does not levy 1984’s boundaries on your independence.
+It is a Linux calendar app, but you can run it under Windows, assembling it with the “Cygwin tools.”
+You can even run it under Mac OS X by moving to FreeBSD, which does not levy 1984’s boundaries on your independence.
 However, it is better not to run it under something regulated by Apple or Microsoft.

 - Supports 12 dissimilar languages

 - Availability of plain text, HTML, and PostScript output.

 - Conveniences for the Hebrew and Gregorian calendars.

 Event Calendar is an extended Linux calendar app that alarms upcoming events and day-to-day weather prognoses taking data from Google Calendar.
 The app comprises a graph of the 24-hour forecast and a timer.
 It has the following outstanding features:

 - Displays description for each event and link of hangout.